remix-run/react-router/docs/Introduction.md

 ```

 That's the gist of React Router.
 Application UIs are boxes inside of boxes inside of boxes; now you can keep those boxes in sync with the URL and link to them easily.

+The docs about [route configuration](RouteConfiguration.md) describe more of the router's features in depth.